AdobeDocs/workfront.en/help/classic/resource-mgmt/resource-planning/get-started-resource-planning.md

 <!--
 <div data-mc-conditions="QuicksilverOrClassic.Draft mode">
 <h2><a name="creating-resource-pools"></a>Create Resource Pools</h2>
+<p>(drafted because it's redundant with the user prerequisites above) </p>
 <p>You can manage your user resources by adding users to Resource Pools.
 Having users organized in Resource Pools and associating the pools with your projects are prerequisites to Resource Planning.</p>
-<p>For information about adding users to Resource Pools and associating them with projects, see <a href="../../resource-mgmt/resource-planning/resource-pools/create-resource-pools.md" class="MCXref xref">Create resource pools in Adobe Workfront</a> and <a href="../../resource-mgmt/resource-planning/resource-pools/associate-resource-pools-with-users.md" class="MCXref xref">Associate resource pools with users in Adobe Workfront</a>.</p>
+<p>For information about adding users to Resource Pools and associating them with projects, see <a href="../../resource-mgmt/resource-planning/resource-pools/create-resource-pools.md" class="MCXref xref">Create resource pools</a> and <a href="../../resource-mgmt/resource-planning/resource-pools/associate-resource-pools-with-users.md" class="MCXref xref">Associate resource pools with users </a>.</p>
 </div>
 -->